far718/git-practice/README.md

 - git commit: commit changes from staging area to current branch
 - git config: set or get configuration
 - git log: show history of project commits
+- git branch: list branches
+- git checkout -b "branch name": create branch, and then check it out

+## What is a branch?

+A branch is a ref(erence) to commit.
+When Head points to a branch, we say we are 'on' that branch.
+When we make a commit when we are on that branch, the branch is updated to refer to the new commit.

+## What is HEAD?

+HEAD is a ref(erence) to the "current" branch (or sometimes a commit.... more on that later).
+Git commands like `status`, `log`, and `branch` use HEAD. `git checkout` updates HEAD to ref(er) to a different branch.

 ## Commit messages